swiss-seismological-service/scdetect/doc/base/Theoretical-Background.rst

 .. note::

-  Phase association is only relevant if a dedector is configured with at least two template waveforms.
+  Phase association is only relevant if a detector is configured with at least two template waveforms.